cwywilson/OGGM-Centerline/README.md

 # Glacier Centerline Extraction using OGGM

 This repository contains a Jupyter Notebook (`centerline.ipynb`) that demonstrates how to extract glacier centerlines using the [OGGM (Open Global Glacier Model)](https://oggm.org/) framework.
-It is primarily intended for glacier research and educational use, particularly in glaciological applications such as mass balance and flowline modeling.

 ## Contents